dustinpfister/blog_posts/_posts/vuejs-name.md

 ## 4 - Conclusion

-The name property of a compoent is something that I generaly only need to bother with when it comes to local compoents.
-When I create a global component with the Vue.component method I must give a name as a string for the first argument that name is then what I will be using in temapltes, but there will also be a name value in the compoent object.
-However I can also make just plaibn old javaScript objects that contain vue options, and when doing that it might be a good idea to set a name property for those kinds of objects.
+The name property of a component is something that I generally only need to bother with when it comes to local components.
+When I create a global component with the Vue.component method I must give a name as a string for the first argument that name is then what I will be using in templates, but there will also be a name value in the component object.
+However I can also make just plain old javaScript objects that contain vue options, and when doing that it might be a good idea to set a name property for those kinds of objects.